mindee/origamindee/README.md

 Furthermore, we are now in a better position to fix any problems related to PDF parsing that are encountered by our users.

-As such it is our intention to support functionalities within the scope of our client library.
+As such it is our intention to support functionalities within the scope of our Ruby client library.

 **We do not claim to be an official successor to Origami.**